kirilcvetkov92/Advanced-Lane-Detection/README.md

 Once I applied calibration, thresholding, and a perspective transform to a road image, we have output binary output image with lines stand out clearly, as you can see on the picture above.

-* **If it's the very first frame:***
+* **If it's the very first frame:**
     * **Create white color hitogram** - *Source: (utils.py#get_lane_rectangles line:234 - line:236)*
     *Note : We should not start from lane line close to the center, exclude these points from the histogram*
     * **Generate 2 base window  points on left and right side where histogram shows highest concentration of white colors** *Source : (utils.py#get_lane_rectangles line:244 - line:245)*
     * **Foreach window** - *Source: (utils.py#get_lane_rectangles line:272 - line:307)*
-        * Store all the points contained inside the previous calculated windows and compute mean X-position for both windows
+        * Store all the points contained inside the previously calculated windows and compute mean X-position for both windows
         * Generate 2 windows аbove the previous 2 rectangles, with the computed mean X-position respectively.

     * **Generate polynomial based on the stored points from left rectangles and stored points from right rectangles** - *Source : (utils.py#get_lane_rectangles line:326 - line:334)*